 Customize the User Interface

-The Alteryx Designer user interface is customizable.
+You can customize the Alteryx Designer user interface.
 You can move, resize, reorganize, and close various windows in Designer.
 For more information about the specific functions of each window, go to User Interface.

 To customize the layout of the user interface, click and hold the left mouse button to grab a window.
 When you drag the window, arrows appear on the top, sides, and center of the user interface.
 When you slide the window over the arrows a shadow of the window displays to indicate the size and location where it will move.